-Taylor [23] suggested the earliest form of propagandist imagery was found in the Neolithic age.
-The use of war propaganda may be found in Neolithic cave paintings where imagery carved in the wall commemorated their battles.
-The carvings in the cave walls were available for their clan and other tribes to view the victorious battles and potentially intimidate their enemies through the cave wall drawings [23].
-From the Neolithic age, historians then look at ancient Greece where we see some of the first examples of propaganda.
+Taylor suggests that the earliest form of propagandist imagery occurred in the Neolithic Age^[23].
+The use of war propaganda may be found in Neolithic cave paintings, where imagery carved in the wall commemorated battles.
+The carvings on cave walls illustrated clans' victorious battles; clans made them celebrate their victories and intimidate other tribes^[23].

+Ancient Greece also offers some of the first examples of propaganda.
 Speech was utilized for conveying persuasive messages.
-Ingram [16] provided the example of Confucius's writings, the Analects, in Ancient Greece, where these writings were used for persuasion.
-The targeted men who read these writings were supposed to live a more meaningful existence.
-From Ancient Greece, to Alexander the Great to the Pharaohs of Egypt, propaganda was a weapon of choice to change the cognition of their targets.
-Egyptian pharaohs propaganda messages were prestige, nobility, and imperial legitimacy exemplified with grandiose architecture [24].
+Ingram provides the example of Confucius' writings, the Analects, which were used to persuade^[16].
+The men who read these writings were supposed to live a more meaningful existence.
+From Ancient Greece to Alexander the Great to the pharaohs of Egypt, propaganda was a weapon of choice to change targets' cognition.
+Egyptian pharaohs' propagandist messages were prestige, nobility, and imperial legitimacy exemplified by grandiose architecture^[24].

-The Roman Empire largely influenced civilization reaching into Italy, Mediterranean, Britain, North Africa, Portugal, and the Persian Gulf.
-Dating back to 48 BC, Gaius Julius Caesar (Julius Caesar), father of Caesar Augustus first emperor of Rome, used political manipulation to win popular support of the people [25].
-Julius Caesar wrote war memoirs chronicling the achievements of the civil war between Gaul and Pompey (Gnaeus Pompeius Magnus) along with the spoils of victory.
-Caesar sent runners to deliver war memoirs to be read before a crowd in a public area firsthand as the battle progressed [25].
-This action showed the recognition of both message craft and delivery speed since the common people, or plebeians were not literate, and Caesar knew he needed their support.
-This early form of propaganda resulted in Julius Caesar being heralded as a hero [25].
+The Roman Empire largely influenced civilization, reaching into Italy, the Mediterranean, Britain, North Africa, Portugal, and the Persian Gulf.
+Dating back to 48 B.C., Gaius Julius Caesar (Julius Caesar), father of Caesar Augustus (Augustus), the first emperor of Rome, used political manipulation to win the support of the people^[25].
+Julius Caesar wrote war memoirs chronicling the achievements of the civil war between Gaul and Pompey (Gnaeus Pompeius Magnus) and the spoils of victory.
+Caesar sent runners to deliver war memoirs to be read before a crowd in a public area as the battle progressed^[25].
+This action showed the recognition of both message craft and delivery speed since the common people, or plebeians, were not literate, and Caesar knew he needed their support.
+This early form of propaganda resulted in Julius Caesar being heralded as a hero^[25].

-Patriotism was tied to the military and only Roman citizens could be members of the military force, thus the fighting force was respected and feared by all and Julius Caesar had a strong reputation of looking after the Roman legions.
-Caesar's focus on public opinion and strong concentration on providing for his military forces was a major reason the memoirs were successful and the strong public opinion pave the way for Caesar Augustus (Augustus) [25, 26].
-Augustus used writings as means to deliver his public information, which manipulated the events to tell stories from Augustus' perspective.
-Statues, monuments, coins, were also used to spread Augustus' image of a strong military leader, a statesman, and a peace keeper [25].
+Patriotism was tied to the military, and only Roman citizens could be members of the military force; thus, the fighting force was respected and feared by all.
+In addition, Julius Caesar had a strong reputation for looking after the Roman legions.
+Caesar's focus on public opinion and strong concentration on providing for his military forces was a major reason the memoirs were successful, and the strong public opinion paved the way for Augustus^[25,26].
+Augustus used writings as a means to deliver public information; these writings manipulated the events to tell stories from Augustus' perspective.
+Statues, monuments, and coins were also used to spread the image of Augustus as a strong military leader, a statesman, and peacekeeper^[25].

-In addition to the spoken word propagandist messaging was also done through imagery and this form of messaging remains popular today.
-In the early stone ages, depictions of war were carved on cave walls, and then later drawn on paper or in scrolls.
-As propaganda matured messaging was clothing incorporated through imagery on the clothes.
-This included stunning regalia and insignia laden outfits [21].
+In addition to the spoken word, propagandist messaging was also accomplished through imagery, and this form of messaging remains popular today.
+In the early Stone Age, depictions of war were carved on cave walls; later, they were drawn on paper or scrolls.
+As propaganda matured, messaging was imprinted on clothing incorporated through imagery.
+This included stunning regalia and insignia-laden outfits^[21].

-The 18th century propagandists successfully used political cartoons and caricatures to directly communicate with their intended audiences [16].
-The caricatures and prints were biased in nature and often times made fun or poked an individual the propagandists had targeted.
-The convergence of humor and politics in this new approach and was well received.
+Eighteenth-century propagandists successfully used political cartoons and caricatures to directly communicate with their intended audiences^[16].
+The caricatures and prints were biased in nature and oftentimes made fun of or poked individuals.
+The convergence of humor and politics in this new approach was well received.